 What is Carroll College's campus-wide emergency notification system?

-The College has contracted with Immediate Response Information System (IRIS) for a emergency mass notification system.
-IRIS improves the College's ability to effectively communicate with the campus using land-line phones, cellular phones, voicemail, e-mail, and text messaging.
-IRIS can push out thousands of messages within minutes to help ensure the safety of everyone at Carroll College during an emergency.
+The College has contracted with Regroup for a emergency mass notification system.
+Regroup improves the College's ability to effectively communicate with the campus using e-mail, voice and text messaging.
+Regroup can push out thousands of messages within minutes to help ensure the safety of everyone at Carroll College during an emergency.

 How do I submit my contact information for the campus-wide emergency notification system?

 The emergency notification service will be used to notify students, faculty, and staff.
-Also, you are able to provide a phone number for parents or another party you would like notified.
-Three contact numbers can be submitted.
+At minimum, you will receive an email.
+You can choose to have voice or text alerts or both.
+Multiple contact numbers can be submitted.

 The phone directory lists a common phone number for multiple people in our office.
 Will we receive multiple phone calls at that number?